-Crowdin is a localization management platform that helps companies to translate their software.
-In this article, you will find information on how to make your contribution to the project localization as a translator.
+Crowdin is a localization management platform that helps companies translate their software.
+In this article, you will find information on how you can contribute to localization projects as a translator.

 A profile page is a place where you start working on Crowdin projects.
 In the Projects tab, you can see all the projects you have joined.